Verify Linearizability of Concurrent Stacks: Conditions for Linearizability of Concurrent Stacks

-\textbf{Step 2.2.2:} If $ Pop_i$ is between by some previous pop operations and their matching push operations,(assume that $ Pop_z$ is the last one among the operations) then move $ Pop_i$ to the right of $ Pop_z$ ,as follows.
+\textbf{Case 2.} If $ pop_i$ is between some previous pop operations and their matching push operations, assume that $ pop_z$ is the last one among the pop operations and $ \textit Mat(pop_z)=push_z$, where $z<i$. then move $ pop_i$ to the right of $ pop_z$, as follows.